🏠 Home

 Linear layers

-The output of layer normalization is then passed through two linear layers. $$ \text{FFN}(O) = \text{ReLU}(O_l W_1 + b_1) W_2 + b_2 $$, the dimension of weight matrices are \(W_1 \in d \times d_{ff}\), \(W_2 \in d_{ff} \times d\), where \(d_{ff} = 4d\) is pre-specified.
+The output of layer normalization is then passed through two linear layers. $$ \text{FFN}(O_l) = \text{ReLU}(O_l W_1 + b_1) W_2 + b_2. $$ The dimensions of the weight matrices are \(W_1 \in \mathbb{R}^{d \times d_{ff}}\) and \(W_2 \in \mathbb{R}^{d_{ff} \times d}\), where \(d_{ff} = 4d\) is pre-specified.
 The output is again of the same dimension as the input and is passed to the next transformer block.
-The model only has two hyper-parameters, the number of layers and the number of attention heads.
+The main hyper-parameters of the model are the number of layers and the number of attention heads.

 Decoder